harperreed/twitter-things-to-opml/README.md

 6. run `python twitter-friends-to-feeds.py` to get your friends feeds in an nice OPML file
 7. run `python twitter-lists-to-feeds.py` to get your lists feeds in an nice OPML file

+It will cache the request and twitter calls for 3 days.
+You can clear the cache by updating the `CLEAR_CACHE` env var to `true`.

 ## TODO

 - [ ] Make this work